henskjold73/hydropi/docs/iSpindel.md

-# iSpindel HydropPi Configuration Guide
+# iSpindel HydroPi Configuration Guide

-This guide explains how to configure your iSpindel to send data to a HydropPi endpoint, which posts it to firebase.
-We use firebase and Producery, you can of couarse rewrite the flask endpoint to post to another endpoint.
-There are other guids to help you connect to Brewfather and similar applications availabel at iSpndel home page.
+This guide explains how to configure your iSpindel to send data to a HydroPi endpoint, which posts it to Firebase.
+We use Firebase and Producery, but you can rewrite the Flask endpoint to post to another service.
+There are other guides available to help you connect to Brewfather and similar applications at the [iSpindel homepage](https://www.ispindel.de/docs/README_en.html).

 ---